Skip to content

 Staging

-More information on our staging files can be found with our staging files.
+More information on our AWS staging files can be found in the /aws directory, and github action files.
 To access this information, please ask for the required permissions from the development lead.

 Useful Commands